 position: fixed removes it from flow, and any space that it would have taken up is removed.
 In the next example I have three paragraph elements, the second element has

 absolute, with offset values of

 right: 30px.
 It has been removed from document flow.

 position: fixed also removes the item from flow, however the offsets are based on the viewport rather than the containing block.

 When taking an item out of flow with positioning, you will need to manage the possibility of content overlapping.
 Out of flow essentially means that the other elements on your page no longer know that element exists so will not respond to it.

 If you give an item relative positioning with

 position: relative it remains in flow, however you are then able to use the offset values to push it around.
 The space that it would have been placed in normal flow is reserved however, as you can see in the example below.

 In this guide we have covered the ways to take an element out of flow in order to achieve some very specific types of positioning.
-In the next guide we will look at a related issue, that of creating a Block Formatting Context.
+In the next guide we will look at a related issue, that of creating a Block Formatting Context, in Formatting Contexts Explained.

 - Learn Layout: Positioning